Skip to content

 Prevents non-deterministic values like Date.now(), Math.random(), or uuid() in cache keys.

-// Bad - new key every time, cache never hits
+// Bad — new key every call, cache never hits

 step('fetchUser', () => fetch(id), { key: `user:${Date.now()}` });